Vanessa Mdee: 2008: MTV Staying Alive

-2009
+2009: Senses, Sounds and Wisdom

-In early 2009 Mdee hosted Senses, Sounds and Wisdom with Zantel during the annual Sauti Za Busara International Music Festival, showcasing the ever-growing Swahili culture.
-Mdee's fashion sense has made her the go-to girl at every MTV Africa Music Awards.
-She hosted the red carpet event for three years in a row.
+In early 2009, Mdee hosted Senses, Sounds and Wisdom with Zantel during the annual Sauti za Busara International Music Festival, showcasing Swahili culture.

 2011: Choice FM Tanzania and other media projects

-In 2011, Mdee's became the host of 102.5 Choice FM's The Hitlist.
-As host, Mdee played R&B, Hip-Hop, and Pop.
-She also interviewed many artists, such as K'Naan, Kelly Rowland, Mac Miller, Rick Ross, Ludacris, Miguel, Donald, Naazizi, Xtatic, Stella Mwangi, Camp Mulla, Tay Grin, Teargas, Dr. Sid and many more African and international acts.
+In 2011, Mdee became the host of 102.5 Choice FM's The Hitlist.

-Along with her pan-African weekly TV show, MTV's Base Select 10 and daily radio gig, Mdee blogged as a roving reporter on behalf of MTV Staying Alive and UNAIDS on her Dynamites Mission website.
-She was MTV's voice at the 2011 UNAIDS Mali Youth Summit in Bamako and the subsequent High Level meeting in Cape Town, South Africa, She participated in the International Conference on HIV and STI's in Addis Ababa, Ethiopia, and cofounded (along with M. K. Asante) STANDWIDTH, under the UNAIDS umbrella.
-Damian Kimt.
+Along with her pan-African weekly TV show, MTV's Base Select 10, and daily radio gig, Mdee blogged as a roving reporter on behalf of MTV Staying Alive and UNAIDS.
+She was MTV's voice at the 2011 UNAIDS Mali Youth Summit in Bamako and the subsequent High Level meeting in Cape Town, South Africa.
+She participated in the International Conference on HIV and STI's in Addis Ababa, Ethiopia, and co-founded (along with M. K. Asante) STANDWIDTH, under the UNAIDS umbrella.